TheLoggicalOne/ForgeFlow/docs/product_analysis.md

 ### is it useful to think about cause and consequences of the problem?
 Should we?

+### where the hell is requirement gathering step?
+- I know we have tghought about requirements when thinking about problem and wants and needs, but
+it should be comprehensive and emphasized

 ### a check list before starting to write what is known about the product, i.e next step
 - the idea is to not bias your mind and thinking to specific properties or requirements befor going